corneliu90/corneliu90/README.md

 Hi 👋 My name is Cornel
 =======================

-I'm a self-taught Frontend developer.
+I'm a self-taught Frontend developer and Manual QA specialist.
 ---------------------------------

 ### Skills